Irish Universities Rugby Union

 The Irish Universities Rugby Union (IURU) is the representative body for University Rugby Union in Ireland.
-The Union was established in 1904 and currently consists of the following members; University College Dublin RFC, Dublin University FC, Queen's University RFC, University College Cork RFC, NUI Galway R.F.C., Maynoooth University R.F.C., University of Ulster Coleraine RFC, Dublin City University In addition University of Limerick annually compete in IURU competitions.
+The Union was established in 1904 and currently consists of the following members; University College Dublin RFC, Dublin University FC, Queen's University RFC, University College Cork RFC, NUI Galway R.F.C., Maynoooth University R.F.C., University of Ulster Coleraine RFC, Dublin City University.
+In addition University of Limerick annually competes in IURU competitions.

 The IURU organises and manages the Ireland Students Representative Rugby Team which competes annually.
-While the Irish Universities & Students sides had played games against other Irish & English representative sides since the 1930s the first game against International opposition was played against the Scottish Universities side in 1954.
+While the Irish Universities & Students sides had played games against other Irish and English representative sides since the 1930s the first game against International opposition was played against the Scottish Universities side in 1954.
 In the past the predecessor of the Ireland Student side the Irish Combined Universities played against all the major southern hemisphere full international touring sides, e.g. playing and beating the Springboks in 1965 in Thomond Park therefore making them the first Irish side to beat an international touring team.
 The Combined Universities have also played against Australia in 1968 and New Zealand in 1974.
 The Combined Universities have toured overseas on 4 occasions, to New Zealand in 1978, to Japan & South Korea in 1987, to South Africa in 1994 and to Australia in 1997.

 Uniquely the Combined Universities team players wear their respective universities clubs socks with the green international jersey.